 Students make films that deal with composition, camera movement, editing and time/space manipulation.
 Topics covered include the use of 16mm cameras and film editing.
 The development of a visual language of film and creative uses of the medium are stressed.
 All equipment is provided except film and processing.
 Students will produce 2 short film projects and 1 longer final project.
 NOTE: Students are responsible for the purchase of two materials packages from the MICA Bookstore.
-The Film Stock Package covering the cost of 16mm B+W reversal film is $274.35, and the deadline to make the purchase is February 14th.
-The Film Processing Package is $110.00 and the deadline for purchase is April 1st.
+The Film Stock Package, covering the cost of 5 rolls of 100' 16mm B+W reversal film, is $274.35, and the deadline to make the purchase is February 14th.
+The Film Processing Package for these 5 film rolls is $113.40 and the deadline for purchase is April 1st.

 Explores the significant role sound can play in shaping, placing and defining our connection to film & video, animation, and other moving-image based works.
 Through the use of practical hands-on activities students are introduced to sound recording techniques, tools, track mixing and sound composition.
 Technical and creative sound design applications are used for story development and immersive sound construction.
 In-class workshops include: field and studio recording, Foley and sound effects, automatic dialogue replacement (ADR), and score composition.